 - Water Volume – 2,200,000 Gallons +

 The National Aquarium sounds very grand and official, signifying the figurehead of aquariums in the USA, however, the actual facility is far less grand than you would imagine.
-It is still a very good aquarium however and it’s locations down on the waterfront, amongst the museum ships and Submarines make this one of the top attractions in all of Maryland.
+It is still a very good aquarium however and its locations down on the waterfront, amongst the museum ships and Submarines, make this one of the top attractions in all of Maryland.

 What the aquarium will do with this huge aquarium real estate has been unannounced!
 We also visited Iceland recently to see how they are tackling the Marine Mammal Situation.

 - Maui, Hawaii